karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-11T00:50:00Z
+When updated: 2025-09-12T00:50:00Z

 ## Next up (near‑term, actionable)

 1. Keep knip as-is (two expected “unused” files).
-2. (Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.## Completed (recent)
+2. (Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.

+## Completed (recent)

+- CLI init: resolve templates base from the installed smoz package root instead of the caller project, so `--template <name>` works consistently (fixes “Template not found under <app>/templates”).
+- Templates (minimal): publish a public GET `/openapi` endpoint alongside `/hello` to make the OpenAPI doc accessible in dev (without importing generated files in the template).
+- Templates (full): add a new “full” template showcasing:
+  - REST hello and /openapi endpoints, and
+  - a non‑HTTP SQS example (tick with sample serverless extras).
+- Docs: update CLI and Templates pages to advertise minimal and full, and note minimal’s `/openapi` endpoint.

 - Lint: export flat configs as plain arrays instead of using defineConfig;
   resolves TS2305 and runtime TypeError in ESLint/Knip/Typedoc builds.